ModelDriven/ConceptLibraries/SourceModels/README.md

 Models are managed with Nomagic Magicdraw(r).
 A free reader is available here: https://www.nomagic.com/products/magicdraw

+A web view of the concept library glossary is available on: http://models.modeldriven.org/concepts/ConceptLibraryGlossary.html

-A web view of the concept library is available on: http://models.modeldriven.org/concepts/ConceptLibrary.html
+A web view of the concept library model is available on: http://models.modeldriven.org/concepts/ConceptLibrary.html

 Note: it is intended that the model modules be loosely coupled and separated into individual model files.
 All modules are currently in one model file for easier management.